Listen to our interview with Practice Director, Jeff Garrett

 The fact that this family was tied up in litigation in the Supreme Court and a subsequent appeal to the Court of Appeal would have spent at least $100,000 over and above the amount that they were arguing about.

 The granny flat exemption allowed by Centrelink is an excellent idea to provide solutions for elderly parents looking for a stable home and family support in their retirement.
 There is no doubt that sometimes this financial assistance can also be beneficial to the children involved as well.
 However, it is very important that the parties are very clear about the terms under which they enter into this arrangement and that they obtain a properly drafted legal agreement to accurately evidence their intentions.
 There needs to be provision for what happens if things turn sour and the parent needing money for a bond to go into an aged care facility.

 It is also a good idea to make sure the wills and enduring powers of attorney are updated to marry up with the agreement.
 This way all family members are protected and everyone knows what is going on.
 Sometimes jealous siblings cause friction if they are kept in the dark.

-For further enquiries please contact Lesley Barnes at Attwood Marshall Lawyers, freecall 1800 621 071 or email firstname.lastname@example.org
+For further enquiries on Granny Flat Agreements, please contact Attwood Marshall Lawyers on 1800 621 071 or email firstname.lastname@example.org